nasrlol/I2C-CONTROLLER/README.md

 * to do list integration based on the personal calender

-A nice idea is to make it somehting easily installabled and configurable in the future without to much tinkering need
+A nice idea is to make it somehting easily installable and configurable in the future without to much tinkering need